- MXP News Releases

 - MXP Databases

 The International Price Program (IPP) produces Import/Export Price Indexes (MXP) containing data on changes in the prices of nonmilitary goods and services traded between the U.S. and the rest of the world.

-U.S. import prices rose 0.7 percent in September after increasing 0.6 percent the previous
+U.S. import prices advanced 1.4 percent in January, after rising 1.0 percent in December.

 Archives: Previous versions of these tables are available upon request.

 Publications other than the monthly news release are produced in order to provide a comprehensive understanding over a variety of topics including how the import/export price indexes are connected to different aspects of the U.S. economy, how they are used by other agencies and organizations, and more.
 For a general overview of the price indexes, please review the Overview Pamphlet.